karenwky/Predictive_Modeling_Hong_Kong_Horse_Racing/README.md

 ### Data Preprocessing
 ![Labels](/images/labels.png)<br/>
 As the data is extremely skewed, resampling library [`imblearn`](https://imbalanced-learn.readthedocs.io/en/stable/index.html) is used.
-Under-sampling method RandomUnderSampler and over-sampling method SMOTE are used for different model experiments.
+Under-sampling method RandomUnderSampler (RUS) and over-sampling method Synthetic Minority Over-sampling Technique (SMOTE) are used for different model experiments.

 ### Modeling
 1. KNeighborsClassifier (kNN Classifier)

+   For this dataset, the target is to minimize False Positive, which means `prediction: win, actual: lose`.
+So the metric is set to be precision score of the positive class (1), which is the win label.

 2. LightGBM

-### Training
+### Training Summary

 ### Predictions
 With data for one of the races in the dataset (which is excluded in training the models), predict the winning horse.